zxiiro/git-guide/src/dev-lifecycle.rst

 The ``.gitignore`` file is a special file that can be checked into your Git repo to tell the Git client to ignore **tracking** certain files.

-As mentioned in the :ref:`building-blocks:Local Repository` section there is also a ``.git/info/excludes`` file which can also be used to ignore files however this file is not shared in Git so any changes here will only affect your local work.
+As mentioned in the :ref:`core-concepts:Git Directory` section there is also a ``.git/info/excludes`` file which can also be used to ignore files however this file is not shared in Git so any changes here will only affect your local work.
 Typically folks will use ``.gitignore`` as it can be shared